-Structural movement nt
+Structural movement

 Repair category 1

 Notes The property has been affected by previous movement but within the limitations of the inspection there was no evidence to suggest that this is ongoing.

 Dampness, rot and infestation

 Repair category 2

-Notes Where my inspection was possible, there were some isolated moisture readings /staining evident internally, including within the utility room area, and associated access steps, and directly adjacent to a ground floor fireplace area.
-Dampness/damp staining can be indicative of, and can lead to, concealed/associated defects.
+Notes Where seen/tested, there were some localised moisture readings evident internally, as well as some isolated soft/damp timberwork to the base of the internal surround of the subject property entrance door.
+Moisture readings can be indicative of, and can lead to, associated issues.
 This should be fully appreciated.
+See also comments within the Sub-floor Section.

 Chimney stacks

 Repair category 2

-Notes Where seen, there is some weathering and localised deterioration evident to chimney finishes.
+Notes There is some weathering/wear and tear evident to chimney finishes, where seen.